Dedini91/WaveSpectra/README.md

    3. Reduce dimensions using PCA, and perform KMeans clustering on embeddings
    4. Create train/validation/test split, taking equal # samples from each cluster, store in ***data/processed/***
    5. Calculate mean & std. dev. of training data

+**See python script for details on clustering/dataset creation.
+Some values are currently hard-coded.**

 Run the preprocessing script to obtain the following directory tree **(ensure .NETCDF files are in the correct location before executing):**